Mosnad-Web01/Mosnad-3-Online-Learning-Platform/Laravel/README.md

 # System Overview

-This project is designed to support user authentication and data management with integration to a database named **`your_database_name`**.
+This project is designed to support user authentication and data management with integration to a database named **`paltform`**.
 The system currently includes the following features:

 - User authentication with separate login and signup pages.
 - A customizable dashboard for authenticated users.